APPIAN-PET/APPIAN/USERGUIDE.md

                         quality control.

 ## Atlases <a name="atlases"></a>
-### Please cite the following papers if you use one of the available atlases
+### Please cite the following papers if you use one of the available atlases.
+### Don't hesitate to make pull requests to add more atlases!
 #### MNI 152 Template
 ##### Automated Anatomic Labelling Atlas
 N. Tzourio-Mazoyer, B. Landeau, D. Papathanassiou, F. Crivello, O. Etard, N. Delcroix, Bernard Mazoyer, M. Joliot (2002).
 "Automated anatomical labeling of activations in SPM using a macroscopic anatomical parcellation of the MNI MRI single-subject brain".
 NeuroImage 15: 273-289.